AlexCesarini/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-macos.md

 ms.collection: M365-identity-device-management
 ---

-# Use the Microsoft Enterprise SSO plug-in on iOS/iPadOS devices in Microsoft Intune
+# Use the Microsoft Enterprise SSO plug-in on macOS devices in Microsoft Intune

 The Microsoft Enterprise SSO plug-in (preview) provides a single sign-on (SSO) to apps and websites that use Microsoft Azure Active Directory (AD) for authentication, including Microsoft 365.
 This plug-in uses the [Apple single sign on app extension](device-features-configure.md#single-sign-on-app-extension).
 It reduces the number of authentication prompts users get when using devices managed by Mobile Device Management (MDM), including Microsoft Intune.